kerimkaynakcigames/Sequentior/docs/sequentiormanager/sequentiorgrapheditor.md

 To add a new sequential node to the graph, just __right click__ an empty area with your mouse or click the __Add Sequential button__ and a popup will appear.

+!!! tip
+    You can also use the Shift+A shortcut to open the Create Sequential window.

 ![Create New Menu](../img/sequentiorgrapheditor_createnodemenu.jpg)